sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 | Taintedness when resolving exceeds the limit                              | Page 20, Lemma 5.10  | `Claims/ResolveEfficient.lean` | `Resolve_exceeding_tainted`                                               |                                                   |
 | Conformance of SnowWhite's cost factory to the cost factory interface | Page 20, Section 6   | `Claims/OurFactory.lean`       | `ourFactory`                                                              |                                                   |

-Other proofs (those in Section 4 and the main time complexity analysis) are sketched in Appendix B.
+Other proofs (those in Section 4 and the main time complexity analysis) are sketched in Appendix B of the paper.

 ### Implementations

-As detailed in Section 6, we implemented the OCaml and Racket SnowWhite, and then implemented the Racket code formatter which utilizes the Racket SnowWhite as its foundation.
-The artifact contains all three implementations.
+As described in Section 6, we implemented SnowWhite in both OCaml and Racket, and implemented a code formatter for Racket code using the Racket version of SnowWhite.
+The artifact contains all three implementations:

 | Name                            | Path                                         |
 |---------------------------------|----------------------------------------------|